ARMmbed/Handbooks_v2/4_Community/1_Intro.md

 You can join the [discussions on the forum](http://developer.mbed.org/forum/) or ask [questions](http://developer.mbed.org/questions/).
 And don't forget to [read the blog](http://developer.mbed.org/blog/).

-For information about asking questions and dealing with problems, see [the next section](http://developer.mbed.org/handbook/Help).
+For information about asking questions and dealing with problems, see [the Getting Help section](/4_Community/2_Questions/).